fullcalendar/fullcalendar-workspace/examples/README.md

 **RULE:** For any example projects that do NOT use a given connector's UI framework devDependency version, do `dependenciesMeta.*.injected`.
 However, if there's already a version match, do NOT do this (has been shown to introduce complications).

+  - Exception: `react19` does not need this.
+Breaks in fact.
+Vite might be deduping peerDependencies.

+**RULE:** For above-mentioned defacto UI framework versions, ensure same version across all package dependencies.

 **GOTCHA:** Run `pnpm install` at root after building connectors to correctly sync the inlined version.